When you type keywords on a website’s internal site search engine, how does it display the results? It uses a system called search indexes.

 Experience the Best in Search Solutions with AddSearch – Top Rated on SourceForge!
 Click for Your Free, Personalized Demo Now.

-Site Areas: With the site area feature you can choose which areas of your web page you want to boost and which content you want to give decreased importance.
+Site Areas: With the site area feature, you can choose which areas of your web page to boost and which content you want to give decreased importance.
 For instance, you might want your support articles to be shown before any blog articles if your user is more likely to find relevant information in “support”.
-You can also exclude certain pages from showing up in search results at all, such as landing pages or author pages.
-This feature affects only the internal site search and not your Google search.
+You can also exclude certain pages from showing up in search results, such as landing pages or author pages.
+This feature only affects internal site searches and not your Google search.

-Pinned Results: You can pin certain content to appear on the top of the results page.
+Pinned Results: You can pin certain content to appear at the top of the results page.
 First, you choose a keyword, then you choose the page that should show up first.
-It is possible to pin several pages and order them accordingly.
-This feature shows up as a normal result, so your users won’t know that they are looking at a pinned result.
+You can pin several pages and order them accordingly.
+This feature shows up as a normal result, so your users won’t know they are looking at a pinned result.

-Promotions: Similar to a pinned result, a promotion will show up first on the result page.
+Promotions: Similar to a pinned result, a promotion will appear first on the result page.
 Promotions can be selected for multiple keywords and pages.
-In addition, you can use several design elements such as background colors to make the promotion visually appealing for your visitor.
-Promotions can be temporary, for instance for a Christmas special.
+In addition, you can use several design elements, such as background colors, to make the promotion visually appealing for your visitor.
+Promotions can be temporary, for instance, for a Christmas special.

-All users come to a website with a different purpose and, although they appear to search with the same keyword, the results they expect can differ a lot.
-For example, if a site visitor who is known to be vegetarian searches for “pasta recipe,” the search results could immediately return details for a vegetarian sauce, while you would recommend a Bolognese to a meat-eater.
+All users come to a website with a different purpose, and although they appear to search with the same keyword, the results they expect can differ greatly.
+For example, if a site visitor known to be vegetarian searches for “pasta recipe,” the search results could immediately return details for a vegetarian sauce, while you would recommend a Bolognese to a meat-eater.

-AddSearch also provides site owners with guidance on how to set up personalization settings to ensure that the experience satisfies each user’s needs.
+AddSearch also provides site owners with guidance on setting up personalization settings to ensure that the experience satisfies each user’s needs.
 If you’re interested in this, you can contact our Sales team.

 If you want to adjust your user interface to a more advanced and personalized design for site search, you can use AddSearch to crawl your site and provide your search index but code your own design.
-This customized approach is great to style your search results page for your visitor’s unique needs and wants.
+This customized approach is great for styling your search results page to fit your visitor’s unique needs and wants.

 One alternative is to provide an indexing API to the crawler.
 Through this method, results can be constantly updated with new incoming content.
 This solution makes sense if your website includes live streams or constantly updated content (such as news sites or video platforms).